ashurar25/UDNewsupdate/replit.md

 This is a Thai news aggregation web application called "อัพเดทข่าวอุดร - UD News Update" that automatically collects and displays news articles from multiple RSS sources including Matichon, TNN, and Honekrasae.
 The application provides real-time news updates with a clean, mobile-responsive interface designed specifically for Thai users.

+The application now includes an admin panel for managing RSS sources with full CRUD operations, status monitoring, and database persistence using PostgreSQL.

 # User Preferences

 Preferred communication style: Simple, everyday language.